-Paul Skiba has made improvements that is much better than I would have expected, so I certainly understand why he is so happy.
+Paul Skiba has made much better improvements than I would have expected, so I certainly understand why he is so happy.

 Here is the interview:

 Paul Skiba: “I am a competitive person.
-I was competitive when I was young and strong and I’m just as competitive now though not as strong but maybe smarter.
+I was competitive when I was young and strong, and I’m just as competitive now, though not as strong but maybe more brilliant.

 Because I previously did all my tests indoors, I was committed to doing all my tests indoors again.
-I ride the majority of my winter miles indoors on a trainer or on my rollers I started searching for answers as to how I c/would better my results in these first two metrics and compete with Gonzalo.
+I ride the majority of my winter miles indoors on a trainer or my rollers.
+So, I started searching for answers as to how I c/would better my results in these first two metrics and compete with Gonzalo.

 I was able to put out 551 watts, which is an 18% increase and with my deceasing weight dropped me in at 7.9 watts/kilo better then Gonzalo’s initial effort by .2 but short of his latest effort .”

-In what way have your training been different during the Power Meter Project?
+In what way has your training been different during the Power Meter Project?

-Paul Skiba: “I worked with a CTS coach previously, there testing paradigm utilizes 2 x 8 minute all out efforts, I understand only one is really considered for setting my ranges.
-I also used there labs for VO2 and lactate testing.
+Paul Skiba: “I worked with a CTS coach previously.
+Their testing paradigm utilizes 2 x 8 minute all-out efforts.
+I understand only one is really considered for setting my ranges.
+I also used their labs for VO2 and lactate testing.

-Utilizing the CTS methodology I was unable to directly connect my various efforts during training with direct results in a test or tests.
+Utilizing the CTS methodology, I was unable to directly connect my various efforts during training with direct results in tests.

-The difference in what I’m doing as far as the training goes is that I’m doing more sprints then I have at this point in the past and probably a little less tempo.
+The difference in what I’m doing as far as the training goes is that I’m doing more sprints than I have at this point in the past and probably a little less tempo.

-I’m riding my endurance miles at a little lower intensity then I did in the past since last season I cooked myself by the end of the year pouring on hard endurance efforts.
+I’m riding my endurance miles at a little lower intensity than I did in the past since last season I cooked myself by the end of the year, pouring on hard endurance efforts.

 Before we know the results from your vo2max and threshold tests: What are your conclusions so far?